 - New files: Every new file needs to be initially fetched and cached from each POP all around the world.
 This will result in one cache miss for each file and POP.

 - User generated content (long tail content): The traffic pattern will also have a great impact on the CHP.
 In case of user generated content, new files need to be cached all the time (which will lead to a lower CHP).

-A separate HTTP header (“X-Cache”) will indicate, if the request has been a cache hit or miss.
-This can easily be checked with the “curl” command on any Linux/Unix machine with the following command:
+X-Cache HTTP header will indicate, if the request has been a cache hit or miss.
+This can easily be checked with the following curl command:

 **curl -I https://website-7.kxcdn.com/img/logo.png** HTTP/1.1 200 OK Server: nginx Date: Sun, 02 Nov 2014 04:48:02 GMT Content-Type: image/png Content-Length: 6396 Connection: keep-alive Vary: Accept-Encoding Last-Modified: Sat, 26 Apr 2014 12:11:29 GMT ETag: "535ba271-18fc" Alternate-Protocol: 443:npn-spdy/3,443:npn-spdy/2 Strict-Transport-Security: max-age=31536000; includeSubdomains; preload Expires: Sun, 09 Nov 2014 04:48:02 GMT Cache-Control: max-age=604800 Link: <https://www.keycdn.com/img/logo.png>; rel="canonical" **X-Cache: MISS** X-Edge-Location: nlam Access-Control-Allow-Origin: * Accept-Ranges: bytes

-Alternatively, the HTTP headers can also be check online with services like Pingdom
+Alternatively, the HTTP headers can also be checked online with tools like our HTTP Header Checker tool.

-If the CHP is lower then expected, it’s important to take a closer look and narrow down the possible root cause.
+If the CHP is lower than expected, it's important to take a closer look and narrow down the possible root cause.
 In most cases it can be improved with the steps proposed above.